beryllium-org/OS/README.md

 VALID FORMAT "time set dd mm yyyy hr mm ss"
 ```

-More stuff will be added later as the project progresses spirals into chaos.
+More stuff will be added later as the project spirals into chaos.